diegovester/ENGR-4302-Entrepreneurship/Investor Pitch Deck.md

 Students wanting to attend don't have the time to sift through hundreds of options that don't interest them to find the one that does.

 # Solution
+Mobi Bash tackles the heart of the problem head on.
+Our application offers robust filters that enables students to immediately find an event that interests them at the click of a button.
+The secret sauce in our solution happens when an event catches a student's eye.
+Once they RSVP, the student sees that they are awarded one coin.

+Because our application not only facilitates events, but merchandising for event hosts.

 # Opportunity and target market